jacopo1395/PagoPA/README.md

 ## WebClient
 Open in your browser `localhost:8080` for the web client.
 Just insert a fiscal code and a message and push "Send".
+The web client is just for testing the Rest API.

 _Disable CORS if you work in local_